aws/s2n-tls/nix/README.md

 There are some helper scripts in the environment to make building easier, but if you're familiar with Nix, note that these are separate from the buildPhase, configurePhase and checkPhase.

+### Specific libcrypto

+By default, the devShell uses Openssl-3.
+To run the devShell with a different libcrypto like awslc, use `nix develop .#awslc`.
+The currently supported options are awslc, openssl111, openssl102, and libressl.
+See flake.nix in the root directory.

 ### Configure and build

 From inside the devShell: `configure; build`.